microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

-Pager control is a customizable pager UI widget with generic events that can be configured to navigate pages for several view controls.
+Use PagerControl to provide the user with a way to page through large content.
+This can be configured to navigate pages for several view controls.

 **Important APIs:** [PagerControl class](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.pagercontrol)